mattmaddux/SwiftUIMasterDetail/README.md

 ## Usage

 Create your master and detail views separately.
-Optionally create a placeholder for the detail side when no detail is selected.

-Make sure they can edit a bindable bool for showing/hiding the detail side.
+Make sure they can edit a bindable bool for showing/hiding the detail side when in stack mode.

 ```swift
 import SwiftUI